Chosen Becky

-Rebecca Kukiriza, commonly known as Chosen Becky, is a Ugandan singer, musician and songwriter.
+Rebecca Kukiriza (born 20 February 2000), professionally known as Chosen Becky, is a Ugandan singer, musician, and songwriter.
+She is also an entertainer, comedian, wife and mother.

+Biography

+Becky was born in Masaka the Central Region of Uganda.
+She is a born-again Christian.

 Music career

 Chosen Becky was discovered by Nick Products CEO Joseph Kilangwa to the world after she impressed him at a singing competition in Masaka, Uganda.
-Becky started her music career in 2017 coming up with "Byabangi" as her first song.when she was in masaka under her Manager Ronnie and Kasim Pro, she had many songs which made her to be recognised by the stream media.
+Becky started her music career in 2017 coming up with "Byabangi" as her first song.
+While in Masaka under her manager Ronnie and Kasim Pro, she had many songs which made her recognised by the stream media.